JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

   <p>{numberOfBuilding} bought, next one cost {cost}$</p>
 </button>
 ```
-Below you can see the result, we no longer can click on the button when we can't afford it.
+Below you can see the result, we can no longer click on the button when we can't afford it.

 {{< figure src="/img/blog_3_svelte_no_more_negative_money.png" alt="Money goes into negative">}}

 Another place we can use reactive declarations is with the `cost` variable.
-Remember that to update the cost we use `cost = (numberOfBuilding + 1) * 5;`.
+Remember that to update the cost we used `cost = (numberOfBuilding + 1) * 5;`.
 That too can be expressed as a reactive declaration.

 ```html
 <!-- App.svelte -->